Sunday, August 28, 2011

 It's 4 AM on Sunday Aug 28, 2011

-Hurricane Irene's wrath tomented our city last night
+Hurricane Irene tormented our little city last night

-and now we quiver in the solemness of the aftermath
+She has past but we are quivering in the solemness of the aftermath

-Our small town felt the ravages of Irene's might
+Our small town survived the ravages of Irene's wrath

-flooding the grand homes with a nice river view
+entering the grand homes that had a nice river view

-Our digital clock reveals the secret that our
+But our digital clock revealed the secret that our

-Our minds are filled with the worry of food spoiling in the refrigerator and freezer
+our minds filled with the worry of food spoiling in the refrigerator and freezer

-The house phone is unusable, and there are no warm showers
+Our house phone was unusable, and there were no warm showers

-We hear the loud winds whisteling and the heavy rains beating against our bedroom windows
+We heard the winds whistling and the heavy rains beating against our bedroom windows

-We are experiencing the " aftermath of the storm"
+We were experiencing the " aftermath of the storm"

 We drive to another area looking for a restaurant that has power.

-We avoid the roads that are closed due to trees or water
+We avoid the roads that are closed due to uprooted trees or flooding water

-We find a Burger King with very very long lines
+We find a Burger King a few miles away with very very very long lines

-We find a Dunkin Donuts with lines curling around the block.
+We find a Dunkin Donuts with lines of desperate coffee drinkers curling around the block.

 What!
 No coffee..
 Burger King is not making coffee today.